8 Ways to Reduce Greenhouse Heat Loss

 A well-fit thermal screen will create a pocket of air above the growing space, acting as a sort of double layer cover, reducing the indirect heat transfer.
 Additionally, by effectively reducing the height of the greenhouse, the space becomes smaller, leading to more effective heating.
 Closing the screen overnight, when sunlight is not a factor, is one of the best methods to ensure the heat retained from throughout the day is saved for the night.
 Additionally, circulating smaller volumes of air can contribute to uniform RH and temperature levels.

-Thermal screens can and should be doubled up on.
+Growers can and should double up on thermal screens.
 Two or three screens are much more effective than one and provide the added benefit of being able to utilize less or more coverage, for different time periods.

 This one may seem obvious, yet is often ignored.